BY OUR PLATFORMS

 Last year, Paraxel bought Anolinx, a small, speciality CRO in Salt Lake City, Utah.
 Normally, Schultz adds, the target CRO would have been too small to acquire, but its data scientists had exactly the skills that Parexel sought.

-Another example of innovation in trial outsourcing is Science 37, a company in Los Angeles, California, that functions as both a research ‘site’ and CRO, says co-founder Belinda Tan.
+Another example of innovation in trial outsourcing is news 37, a company in Los Angeles, California, that functions as both a research ‘site’ and CRO, says co-founder Belinda Tan.
 The company conducts virtual clinical trials through a telemedicine platform that allows researchers to easily find participants, who are able to avoid a trip to the clinic and get instructions from study staff through video calls at home.
-The platform serves as a data repository for all Science 37’s trials, and staff members have access to some, depending on their role.
+The platform serves as a data repository for all news 37’s trials, and staff members have access to some, depending on their role.
 Tan says that, for her as a physician, the repository acts like a clinical-trial EHR for participants.

 Salaries for CRO employees vary widely depending on the level of education and job responsibilities.
 Clinical-research associates, who typically do not have PhDs, earn $50,000–65,000 on average in the United States, and clinical-research managers and clinical-research directors, who might have a doctorate, can earn more than $100,000.